 Figure 3a shows the lowest conduction bands for the six hettotype STO systems in the energy range up to 0.55 eV above the CBM (set as zero of the energy).
 Since the -Y direction is equivalent to -X or -Z in all considered tilt systems, the conduction bands are shown along -X and -Z directions only for simplicity.
 Octahedral tilting induces anisotropic band dispersion and band splitting near CBM in both of the out-of-phase and in-phase tilt systems.
 It is interesting to note that the total band width of the two flat bands decreases in all three out-of-phase tilt systems but increases in all three in-phase tilt system.
 In order to analyze this difference, the crystal orbitals at  of the lowest conduction bands in the a0a0c- and a0a0c+ systems are shown in Figure 3b.
 The figure indicates that the out-of-phase tilting induces larger anti-bonding between Ti 3d t2g and O 2p orbitals than in-phase tilting, which results in higher orbital localization and narrower band width.
 Figure 3a further shows that the Fermi energy is also within ~0.2 eV above CBM when the carrier concentration is between 1.0 × 1020 cm-3 and 1.0 × 1021 cm-3 at 300 K in the six hettotype tilt systems.
 The DOS of the aristotype a0a0a0 and six hettotype STO systems in the energy range up to 0.55 eV above CBM are compared in Figure 3c.
 At ~0.2 eV above CBM, which is the Fermi energy for a carrier concentration of ~1.0 × 1021 cm-3 at 300 K, the slope of DOS shows a significant dependence on the type of tilting.
 It is intriguing to observe that the slopes of DOS increase in all three out-of-phase tilt systems, but remain almost identical to a0a0a0 in all three in-phase tilt systems.
 This is consistent with the smaller band width of the flat band at ~0.2 eV above CBM in the three in-phase tilt systems.
-According to the Mahan-Sofo theory, an increase in the slope of DOS around Fermi energy improves the Seebeck coefficient.4 Thus, it is believed that out-of-phase tilt systems possess higher Seebeck coefficients than in-phase tilt systems and aristotype system.
+According to the Mahan-Sofo theory, an increase in the slope of DOS around Fermi energy improves the Seebeck coefficient.40 Thus, it is believed that out-of-phase tilt systems possess higher Seebeck coefficients than in-phase tilt systems and aristotype system.

-The variation of the absolute value of Seebeck coefficient and electrical conductivity in z direction (chosen because z is the common direction around which octahedral tilting exists for all calculated one-, two-, and three-tilt systems) as a function of tilt angle are shown in Figure 4a and b, respectively, when carrier concentration is 1.0 × 1021 cm-3 at 300 K. It indicates that the absolute value of Seebeck coefficient increases as a function of tilt angle in all three out-of-phase tilt systems, in agreement with the trends predicted by the Mahan-Sofo theory.4 However, the Seebeck coefficient decreases with increasing tilt angle in the three in-phase tilt systems.
+The variation of the absolute value of Seebeck coefficient and electrical conductivity in z direction (chosen because z is the common direction around which octahedral tilting exists for all calculated one-, two-, and three-tilt systems) as a function of tilt angle are shown in Figure 4a and b, respectively, when carrier concentration is 1.0 × 1021 cm-3 at 300 K. It indicates that the absolute value of Seebeck coefficient increases as a function of tilt angle in all three out-of-phase tilt systems, in agreement with the trends predicted by the Mahan-Sofo theory.40 However, the Seebeck coefficient decreases with increasing tilt angle in the three in-phase tilt systems.
 The electrical conductivity has an opposite dependence of tilt angle as compared to Seebeck coefficient for all tilt systems.
-The Seebeck coefficient and electrical conductivities have been measured experimentally for three different STO-based single cyrstals with a-a-a- tilting, i.e., La0.5K0.5Ti0.9Nb0.1O3 with 0 tilt angle, La0.55K0.45TiO3 with 2.81 tilt angle, and La0.5Na0.5Ti0.9Nb0.1O3 with 7.45 tilt angle, which are reproduced in Table S2.
+The Seebeck coefficient and electrical conductivities have been measured experimentally for three different titanate perovskite single cyrstals with a-a-a- tilting, i.e., La0.5K0.5Ti0.9Nb0.1O3 with 0 tilt angle, La0.55K0.45TiO3 with 2.81 tilt angle, and La0.5Na0.5Ti0.9Nb0.1O3 with 7.45 tilt angle, which are reproduced in Table S2.